 Individual factors, such as the amount of time a person has been addicted and the state of their health, will affect how long it takes for heroin addiction treatment.
 It can take up to three months to complete the first steps of recovery: heroin detox, medication management and counseling.
 In-house treatment allows medical care professionals to modify the care plan and adjust medications as needed.

-Therapies Used in the Treatment of Heroin Addiction
+What Therapies Are Used in the Treatment of Heroin Addiction?

 Treatment for heroin addiction may include numerous aspects of care.
 Therapists can select from a range of therapies based on the unique needs of the person.
 Some of the most common treatments include: